 Commissioned by the Rochester Cathedral for its 1400th anniversary.

-The work is available in two scorings: it can be performed either with SATB, choir and organ, or (preferably) in its original scoring, available on hire from the publishers:
+The work is available in two scorings: it can be performed either with SATB, choir and organ (all scores available on sale), or, preferably, in its original scoring:

 SATB (with divisi)